British universities are recognised internationally

-Generally, an international student can work up to 20 hours a week during term-time, and ten hours when school is out.
-This allows students to take on a part-time job or an internship, to learn new skills and earn money while studying.
+Generally, an international student can work up to 20 hours a week during term-time, and 10 hours out of term-time.

-Your university may even help you secure an internship as part of your course, which will most certainly give you a competitive edge when you graduate.
+You can learn new skills and earn money while you study.
+Your university may even help you secure an internship as part of your course, which will give you a competitive edge when you graduate.

-The UK Government has also announced a new post-study visa that will allow international students who graduate from the summer of 2021 to stay and work in the UK for a further two years.
+The UK Government has also announced a new post-study visa that allows international students who graduate to stay and work in the UK for a further two years.

 International students can enjoy some financial benefits when choosing the UK.